Codecademy/docs/content/kotlin/concepts/Interfaces/Interfaces.md

 ---
 Title: 'Interface'
-Description: 'Interface are like abstract class describing methods and variables that should exist in any class that implements the interface.'
+Description: 'Interfaces are an abstract class describing methods and variables that should exist in any class that implements the interface.'
 Subjects:
   - 'Computer Science'
 Tags: